 If we were to accept the Biblical version, we would encounter a number of inconsistencies and contradictions.

-It is abundantly clear from the story in Gen. 21:14-19 that Ishmael was a little baby at that time.
+It is abundantly clear from the story in Gen. 21:14-19 that Ishmael was a little baby at the time.
 Following is the documentation of this statement:

 According to Gen. 16:16 Abraham was 86 years old when Ishmael was born.
-And According to Gen. 21:5 Abraham was one hundred years old when Isaac was born.
+And according to Gen. 21:5 Abraham was one hundred years old when Isaac was born.
 It follows that Ishmael was already fourteen years old when his younger brother Isaac was born.

 According to Gen. 21:14-19, the incident took place after Isaac was weaned.
-Biblical scholars tell us that "the child was weaned about the age of three."
-It follows that when Hagar and Ishmael were taken away Ishmael was a full grown teenager, seventeen years old.
-The profile of Ishmael in Gen. 21:14-19, however, is that of a small baby and not a teenager.
+Biblical scholars tell us that "the child was weaned about the age of three".

+It follows that when Hajar and Ishmael were taken away Ishmael was a full grown teenager seventeen years old.

+The profile of Ishmael in Gen. 21:14-19, however, is that of a small baby and not of a teenager.
 Why?

-First: According to the Interpreter's Bible, the original Hebrew for Gen. 21:14 was "...and put the child upon her shoulder."
+First, according to The Interpreter's Bible, the original Hebrew for Gen. 21:14 was ".... and put the child upon her shoulder".
 The same reading is rendered in the Revised Standard Edition of the Bible.
-How would a mother carry a seventeen year old teenager "upon her shoulder?"
+Then, how would a mother carry a seventeen years old teenager "upon her shoulder"?
 Certainly he was strong enough to carry his mother!
 Ishmael must have been a baby!

-Second: In Gen. 21:15 we are told that Hagar "cast' the child under one of the shrubs.
-Again according to this Biblical text Ishmael must have been a baby and not a teenager.
+Secondly, in Gen. 21:15 we are told that Hajar "cast" the child under one of the shrubs.
+Again, according to this Biblical text Ishmael must have been a baby and not a teenager.

-Third: In Gen. 21:16 we are told that Hagar sat away so that she may not see the death of the child before her own eyes.
-Is that a profile of a husky seventeen year old teenager who probably was capable of being worried about his mother dying before his eyes?
-Or is it obviously a profile of a small baby helpless baby or at most a small child?
+Thirdly, in Gen. 21:16 we are told that Hajar sat away so that she may not see the death of the child before her own eyes.
+Is that a profile of a husky seventeen years old teenager who probably was capable of being worried about his mother dying before his eyes?
+Or is it obviously a profile of a small helpless baby or at most a small child?

-Fourth: According to Gen. 21:17, the angels told Hagar "arise lift up the lad."
-Is a seventeen year old young man a proper object to be "lifted up" by a woman?
-Or is that a reference to a small child or a baby?
+Fourthly, according to Gen. 21:17, the angels told Hajar "arise, lift up the lad".
+Is a seventeen years old young man a proper object to be "lifted up" by a woman? or is that a reference to a small child or a baby?

-Fifth: In Gen. 21:19, we are told that Hagar went to fill the bottle with water "and give the lad a drink."
-One would expect a strong young man of seventeen to go and bring water to his mother instead.
+Fifthly, in Gen. 21:19, we are told that Hajar went to fill the bottle with water "and give the lad a drink".
+One would expect a strong young man of seventeen to go and bring water to his mother instead.(29)